rn1hd/crwn-clothing/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-The live version of the app can be accessed through [https://crwn-live-002.herokuapp.com/](https://crwn-live-002.herokuapp.com/).

 ### `npm test`